sonugpc/referral-code-plugin/readme.txt

 *   **Gutenberg Integration:** A seamless editing experience with a custom panel in the Gutenberg editor for managing referral details.
 No complex meta boxes.
 *   **REST API Enabled:** All referral code data, including custom meta fields, is exposed through the WordPress REST API for headless or custom applications.
 *   **Flexible Shortcode:** Use the `[referral_code_box]` shortcode to display beautifully formatted referral boxes anywhere on your site.
+*   **Single Post Template:** Includes a custom template for a clean, consistent look on single referral code pages.
 *   **Developer Friendly:** Built with standard WordPress functions and hooks, making it easy to customize and extend.

 == Installation ==